cpen333/cpen333.github.io/_lectures/lecture0.md

 What would happen in the previous example if we called the member function `getArea()` before having called `setValues(...)`?
 Try it.

 We get an undetermined result since the object variables `width` and `height` would not have been assigned an initial value.
-As programmers, it would be our responsibility to make sure we called the function `setValues()` to initialise our rectangle as soon as possible after we create an instance of it.
+As programmers, it would be our responsibility to make sure we called the function `setValues()` to initialize our rectangle as soon as possible after we create an instance of it.
 If we forget, then we are setting ourselves up for problems later.

 In order to avoid that, a class can include a special function called a *constructor*, which is automatically called whenever a new object/instance of that class is created.
-The constructor can perform any actions you like e.g. initialise variables, open files, turn on LEDs in a small embedded system etc., but typically it is used to initialise the object’s member variables.
+The constructor can perform any actions you like e.g. initialize variables, open files, turn on LEDs in a small embedded system etc., but typically it is used to initialize the object’s member variables.
 In a way, our `setValues(...)` function is already carrying out this task, but it is not called automatically, we have to remember to call it ourselves.

 A proper C\+\+ constructor function is declared just like a regular member function, but with a name that is **identical** to the class name (that’s how the C\+\+ compiler knows which of our many functions is the constructor – it has the same name as the class).
 Constructor functions *do not have a return type*, not even `void`.